 For the first time in more than a decade, the Saharan Cheetah (a.k.a.
 Northwest African Cheetah) spotted again in the Ahaggar Mountains in Tamanrasset, southern Algeria.
 The news was announced today during a press conference by Salah Amokrane, the director of the Algerian Cultural Parks project (PPCA).

 The Saharan Cheetah was filmed by camera traps at Atakor in the heart of the Ahaggar in Marsh 2020.
-The remote cameras were set-up by the scientific team of the Ahaggar Cultural Park Office (ONPCA).
+The remote cameras were set up by the scientific team of the Ahaggar Cultural Park Office (ONPCA).
 A short video of the cheetah trying to climb a tree was shared in the press conference (see the video below).

-The PPCA director explained that this project mobilised “around fifty agents of the ONPCA from different specialities for 120 days, using among others 40 camera traps operating continuously.
+The PPCA director explained that this project mobilized “around fifty agents of the ONPCA from different specialities for 120 days, using among others 40 camera traps operating continuously.
 This generated a new database of more than 230,000 photos which are under study”.

 Speaking by videoconference from Tamanrasset, the ONPCA director Hamoud Amerzagh explained that “these research missions carried out in 2017, 2019 and then in March 2020 followed a rigorous scientific protocol and the involvement of the inhabitants of the Park and their knowledge and expertise”.

 Critically endangered and living in a low density